laravel-liberu/documentation/docs/backend/enums.md

  - `array`, returns a translated array representation of the enumeration;
  - `object`, returns a translated object representation of the enumeration;
  - `collection`, returns a translated Laravel collection representation of the enumeration;
- - `select`, returns a translated Enso VueSelect representation of the enumeration - array of objects, each object with the `id` and `name` attribute;
+ - `select`, returns a translated Liberu VueSelect representation of the enumeration - array of objects, each object with the `id` and `name` attribute;

  If used in mode a), it will give back the list of constants and their values.